fluent/fluent-operator/docs/plugins/fluentbit/output/http.md

 # HTTP

-The http output plugin allows to flush your records into a HTTP endpoint.
-For now the functionality is pretty basic and it issues a POST request with the data records in MessagePack (or JSON) format.
+The http output plugin allows to flush your records into a HTTP endpoint. <br /> For now the functionality is pretty basic and it issues a POST request with the data records in MessagePack (or JSON) format. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/outputs/http**

 | Field | Description | Scheme |